softwareforgood/innocent_tech_app/README.md

 The Innocent Tech Heroku invite will be sent to your sfg email address.(Please let us know if you do not!)
 You can find more Heroku dev information here: https://devcenter.heroku.com/

-For committing changes to Heroku, we recommend getting the Heroku CLI set up on your laptop.
-Instructions can be found here: https://devcenter.heroku.com/articles/heroku-cli

 - [ ] I received and accepted Innocent Tech App Heroku application invite.
-- [ ] I have Heroku CLI installed and ready to go locally.
 - [ ] I can access Innocent Tech App Heroku dashboard.

 #### Github